debasish2110/265057_Python_Miniproject/README.md

 ### Support & Contributions
 - Please ⭐️ this repository if this project helped you!
 - Contributions of any kind welcome!
-- Feel free to reach out if you need any help.
+- Feel free to reach out if you have any query.